Elting Memorial Library: History

 Originally called the New Paltz Free Library, the library was founded by the New Paltz Study Club in 1909, and outgrew its space on lower Main Street by 1919.
 Native son and summer resident Philip Lefevre Elting purchased the "Old Elting Homestead" for library use in 1920.

-The old stone house was originally called the Solomon Eltinge House after its original owner and builder, and was part of the expansion of New Paltz from its original settlement on Huguenot Street.
+The old stone house was for many years called the Solomon Eltinge Homestead, and though Solomon did purchase and live in the home, it was built by Thomas Owens.
 One of the earliest buildings on Main Street, it was erected around the same time as the Village of New Paltz was incorporated, and its location made it convenient for it to become a library in 1920.

 The original building, considered the "final gasp of stone house architecture" in the area, had new wings added on in 1962 and 1978, and was expanded again in 2006 (during which the bulk of the library's collection was relocated to temporary storage facilities).
 This expansion cost approximately $2.5 million, and much of the library's collection and its main circulation desk are housed in this most recent addition.
 It has been on the National Register of Historic Places since 2004.
 It is located within the New Paltz Downtown Historic District.